 Immaculata University is committed to providing reasonable academic accommodations to students eligible under the Americans with Disabilities Act.
-Accommodations are tailored to the differing needs of each student.
+Accommodations are tailored to the differing needs of each student (see the Students with Disabilities Policy).
 Common academic accommodations include:

-- Extended time for testing - Electronic copies of lecture notes, use of a SmartPen and/or ability to utilize a student note taker - The option to take exams in a distraction-reduced testing environment. - Textbooks in an alternative format - Other college-appropriate accommodations as listed in the recommendation section of the student's psychoeducational evaluation
+- Extended time for testing - Notetaking accommodations, such as audio recording of lectures or use of a SmartPen - The option to take exams in a distraction-reduced testing environment. - Textbooks in an alternative format - Other college-appropriate accommodations as determined through the accommodations request process.